JFossey/virgosoft-trade-forge/docs/usage.md

 | Test User 2 | `user2@example.com` | `password` | $200,000 | 20 BTC | 200 ETH |
 | Test User 3 | `user3@example.com` | `password` | $300,000 | 30 BTC | 300 ETH |

-You can use any of these accounts to start trading immediately without registration and manual funding.
+You can use any of these accounts to start trading immediately without manual funding.

 ---

+## Suggested Usage

+To test the system it is recommended to have two browser windows open, ether of two different browser EG: Chrome & Firefox or one normal and one in private/incognito mode.

+Two usage scenarios:

+1. Logging in with the same user in both windows.
+2. Logging in as different users in the each window.

+---

 ## Getting Started

-### 1. Login
+### 1. Login/Register

 Navigate to the application URL and login with one of the test accounts above, or create your own account.

+Alternatively, register a new account.

-### 2. View Your Dashboard
+### 2. Dashboard Overview

-After login, you'll see:
+After login, the dashboard displays:

-- Your current USD balance
+- **USD Balance** - Your available USD funds
-- Your asset holdings (BTC, ETH)
-- Recent activity
+- **BTC Holdings** - Total BTC amount you own
+- **ETH Holdings** - Total ETH amount you own
+- **Recent Activity** - Last 15 minutes of trading activity from all users

 ---

+## Managing Your Account

+### Funding Your Account

+Click the **"Fund Account"** button to add USD to your balance:

+1. Click **Fund Account** button
+2. Enter the amount you want to add
+3. Submit to instantly credit your account
+4. Your USD balance updates immediately

+**Note:** Test accounts are pre-funded.

+---

+## Trading

+### Accessing the Trading Page

+Click the **"Create Order"** button on the dashboard to access the buy/sell trading interface.

-## Trading Features
+### Trading Interface Features

+The trading page includes:
+- **Symbol Selector** - Switch between BTC and ETH trading pairs
+- **Buy/Sell Toggle** - Choose whether to buy or sell
+- **Price Input** - Enter your desired price per coin (USD)
+- **Amount Input** - Enter the quantity you want to trade
+- **Your Orders** - View your own buy and sell orders for the selected symbol
+- **Order Submission** - Place your order with automatic validation

 ### Placing a Buy Order

+1. Navigate to the **Create Order** page
-1. Select a trading pair (BTC/USD or ETH/USD)
+2. Select your trading pair (BTC or ETH)
-2. Choose **Buy** side
+3. Ensure **Buy** tab selected
-3. Enter your desired price (USD per coin)
+4. Enter your price
-4. Enter the amount (number of coins)
+5. Enter the amount you want to buy
-5. The system will calculate: `Total Cost = Price × Amount + 1.5% Commission`
-6. Click **Place Order**
+6. Click to place the order

-**Example Buy Order:**
-- Buy 1 BTC at $50,000
-- Cost: 1 × $50,000 = $50,000
-- Commission: $50,000 × 0.015 = $750
-- Total deducted: $50,750

-Your USD balance will be locked until the order is matched or cancelled.
+The portion of your USD balance is locked until the order matches or you cancel it.

 ### Placing a Sell Order

+1. Navigate to the **Create Order** page
-1. Select a trading pair
+2. Select your trading pair (BTC or ETH)
-2. Choose **Sell** side
+3. Switch to **Sell** tab
-3. Enter your asking price (USD per coin)
+4. Enter your asking price
-4. Enter the amount (number of coins)
+5. Enter the amount you want to sell
-5. The system will calculate the expected proceeds
-6. Click **Place Order**
+6. Click to place the order

-**Example Sell Order:**
-- Sell 5 ETH at $3,000
-- Proceeds: 5 × $3,000 = $15,000
-- Commission: $15,000 × 0.015 = $225
-- Net received: $14,775

-Your assets will be locked until the order is matched or cancelled.
+The portion of your assets are locked until the order matches or you cancel it.

-### Order Matching

-Orders are matched automatically and synchronously when:
-- A **buy order** finds a sell order at or below the buy price
-- A **sell order** finds a buy order at or above the sell price

-Matching happens immediately within the same request, and both parties are notified instantly via the real-time broadcasting system.

-### Viewing Orders
+### Viewing Your Orders

-The interface displays three order categories:

-#### Open Orders
+On the **Create Order** page, you can see:

+- **Your Buy Orders** - All your open/filled/cancelled buy orders for the selected symbol
+- **Your Sell Orders** - All your open/filled/cancelled sell orders for the selected symbol

+Switch between BTC and ETH to view orders for different trading pairs.

+### Order Statuses

-- Orders waiting to be matched
+- **Open** - Waiting to be matched, funds/assets are locked
-- Can be cancelled at any time
-- Shows locked USD or assets

-#### Filled Orders
-- Successfully executed trades
+- **Filled** - Successfully matched and executed
-- Shows final execution price and commission
-- Cannot be modified

-#### Cancelled Orders
-- Orders you manually cancelled
-- Locked funds/assets were released
+- **Cancelled** - You cancelled the order, funds/assets released
-- Historical record only

-### Cancelling Orders

-1. Navigate to your **Open Orders** list
-2. Find the order you want to cancel
-3. Click the **Cancel** button
-4. Your locked USD or assets will be immediately released

 ---

-## Understanding the Orderbook

-The orderbook shows all open orders for a trading pair:

-### Buy Side (Bids)
-- Shows all open buy orders
-- Sorted by price (highest first)
-- Green color indicates buy orders

-### Sell Side (Asks)
-- Shows all open sell orders
-- Sorted by price (lowest first)
-- Red color indicates sell orders

-### Spread
-The difference between the highest buy price and lowest sell price indicates the current market spread.

----

 ## Real-Time Updates

-The application uses Pusher for real-time updates.
-You'll receive instant notifications when:
+The application uses Pusher for live updates without page refresh:

-- ✅ Your order is matched with another trader
-- ✅ Your balance changes (USD or assets)
+### Where Real-Time Updates Appear

+**Create Order Page:**

+- If you have the same user open in multiple browser windows/tabs
+- Your open orders list update instantly across all windows

+**Recent Activity (Dashboard):**

-- ✅ New orders appear in the orderbook
+- Shows trading activity from **all users** in the last 15 minutes
-- ✅ Orders are cancelled or filled

-No page refresh needed - the interface updates automatically!
+- Updates in real-time as any user places or matches orders
+- You can watch the market activity without refreshing

 ---